Exekutiveone/Virtaul_Ares/README.md

 This executes the `forward` command three times for one second each.
 In the sequence editor this can be added via the **Wiederholung hinzufügen** button.

+Steps can be rearranged and nested via drag & drop.
+Simply drag an action or condition onto the desired target list, e.g. into the *then* or *else* block or inside a loop.
+Empty lists are shown with a dashed border to indicate that you can drop items there.